 The author of more than 40 books/journal articles, Dr. Mehrhof has made more than 200 professional presentations at state, regional, and national conferences.
 She has provided over 50 in-services for educators across the United States and has organized an additional 50 educational workshops held on the Emporia State University campus.
 In addition, Dr. Mehrhof has secured 20 grants totaling over two million dollars.
 One of these grants allowed for a collaboration with Dr. Kathy Ermler (ESU) to develop an elementary physical education model curriculum.
-Physical Essentials, a pre-kindergarten to fifth-grade curriculum, completed the state's physical education curricular models through the post-secondary level.
-More than 800 Kansas educators, as well as teachers from 15 other states traveled to Kansas to study the curricula, which was even considered as a national model by the Centers for Disease Control in Atlanta.
+Physical Essentials, a pre-kindergarten to fifth-grade curriculum, completed the state's physical educators are from 15 other states traveled to Kansas to study the curricula, which was even considered as a national model by the Centers for Disease Control in Atlanta.